Microsoft Access Development and Troubleshooting

 Progent's business intelligence (BI) reporting experts can help you use Visual Basic for Applications (VBA) to create new Access desktop reports, enhance old ones, or connect your reports to a variety of data sources.
 Progent can also troubleshoot existing management reports generated by Access desktop, design more efficient ways to secure and distribute Access desktop reports, or migrate your existing reporting environment to Access Web App or to more powerful management reporting platforms.
 Progent can also provide online line training for using the large selection of free application templates available for Access or for rapid development of custom reports.
 Progent's Power BI consultants can help you utilize Microsoft Access data to build business analytics visualizations for Power BI reports and dashboards.

 Progent's database experts can help you plan and execute efficient application migrations from legacy database platforms or older versions of Access to current versions of Access, from Access desktop to Access Web App, or from Access to a more powerful RDBMS platform such as Microsoft SQL Server.
 Progent can help you assess the business value for your company to migrate to a cloud-based IT environment or to a hybrid computing model that includes on-premises and cloud-based resources.
 Progent can also help you evaluate the respective advantages of the Access desktop, Web App and hybrid application models.
-Progent's SharePoint Server 2013 consultants can show you how to publish and manage web databases by using the Access Services feature included with Microsoft SharePoint Server.
-Progent's SQL Server 2017 experts, SQL Server 2016 consultants, SQL Server 2014 developers and SQL Server 2012 software programmers can show you how to use Access to design reports, forms, modules, and macros in conjunction with SQL Server design tools to create tables, views, stored procedures, and functions.
+Progent's SharePoint Server 2019 consultants can show you how to publish and manage web databases by using the Access Services feature included with Microsoft SharePoint Server.
+Progent's and SQL Server 2019 migration consultants, SQL Server 2017 experts, SQL Server 2016 consultants, and SQL Server 2014 developers can show you how to use Access to design reports, forms, modules, and macros in conjunction with SQL Server design tools to create tables, views, stored procedures, and functions.

 Related IT Services Offered by Progent